Insured-Retirement-Institute/Style-Guide/README.md

 # Style Guide

 The style guide provides rules, regulations, and recommendations for Digital-First standards.
+We are currently in the process of standing up a [GitHub Pages](https://insured-retirement-institute.github.io/Style-Guide/) to host OpenAPI definitions...THIS IS CURRENTLY A WORK IN PROGRESS AND IS NOT AN OFFICIAL PUBLICATION...check back often for updates.

 ## Data definitions